Gijsreyn/learn-dsc/content/docs/getting-started.md

 1. Right-click the file and select _Extract All..._
 2. Extract the files to `C:\Users\<userProfile>\AppData\Local\dsc` by replacing the `<userProfile>` with your profile name.
-3. Open a command prompt and type `rundll32.exe sysdm.cpl,EditEnvironmentVariables` to open the environment variables.
+3. Open a command prompt and type: `rundll32.exe sysdm.cpl,EditEnvironmentVariables` to open the environment variables.
 4. In your user variables, edit your `PATH` environment variable and include the path `C:\Users\<userProfile>\AppData\Local\dsc`.

 ### Step 4 - Verify the installation